-Restriction from University Housing
+Restriction from Campus Housing

-The University reserves the right not to house students who may be disruptive to the residential environment.
-It also reserves the right to cancel a housing contract when, in the judgment of the University, a student has been found responsible for a serious violation of University policy.
+St. Andrews reserves the right not to house students who may be disruptive to the residential environment.
+It also reserves the right to cancel a housing contract when, in the judgment St. Andrews a student has been found responsible for a serious violation of campus policy.
 Since residency is a requirement, if students lose the privilege to reside on campus, their ability to continue as full-time students at St. Andrews may also be in jeopardy.